2022 Summer Youth Employment Program Information

 - SYEP Information Sessions: To learn more about the program, please register for our info sessions via the Harvard Training Portal (HarvardKey protected).
 These info sessions will be held on Tuesday, April 19th from 11AM-12PM and Tuesday, April 26th from 11AM-12PM.

 We greatly appreciate your support of the Summer Youth Employment Program and hope to see both continued and new participation this summer.
 If you are a Harvard manager interested in hosting an SYEP student, please submit a job request form via Qualtrics by Friday, May 13th!

 The Summer Youth Employment Program (SYEP) provides valuable work experiences to high school youth from Boston and Cambridge, while contributing to Harvard’s summer staffing needs.
-Building on Harvard’s longstanding tradition of partnering with Boston and Cambridge to hire local teens, SYEP offers a unique six-week experience for hiring managers and students alike.
+Building on Harvard’s longstanding tradition of partnering with Boston and Cambridge to hire local teens, SYEP offers a unique six-week experience for students and hiring managers alike.
 SYEP is designed to assist local youth with developing positive work habits, professional experience, as well as gaining motivation to further their education and pursue career options.
 By providing both practical work experience and developmental opportunities, the program aims to enable participants to contribute to Harvard’s workforce needs while developing important skills.
-Please note that this program is currently only available for high school students from the City of Boston and Cambridge.
+Please note that this program is currently only available for high school students from the City of Boston and Cambridge public schools.

-As part of the program, support is provided from Harvard HR in the following areas:
+As part of the program, support is provided from Harvard Human Resources and Harvard Public Affairs and Communications in the following areas:

 - Partner with community partners and hiring managers to identify successful placements